Advertisement

 Remember the stage 4 community

 Don’t forget the stage 4 community.
-Check in on your stage 4 friends.
+Check on your stage 4 friends.

-BCAM often has a “celebratory” vibe for people with early-stage survivorship.
-MBC patients seem to get lost in the background at times.
-Make a call, send a text or DM, and ask how you can support them not just during BCAM, but any day of the year.
+BCAM often has a “celebratory” vibe for people with early stage survivorship.
+People with MBC might get lost in the background at times.
+Call, send a text, or DM, and ask how you can support them during BCAM and any day of the year.

 The bottom line

 You don’t have to participate in BCAM if you don’t want to.
-But if you do, there are several simple ways to continue learning, support some organizations that are dedicated to improving lives, and connect with others like you.
+But if you do, several simple ways are available to continue learning, support some organizations dedicated to improving lives, and connect with others like you.
 And if you feel like getting involved in breast cancer advocacy this year, remember to prioritize self-care.

 1 Source